 Depending on the season of your safari, the heat may be intense.
 Always stay well hydrated, use sunscreen with a high protection factor, wear a hat and light clothing, and stay indoors or in the shade during the hottest parts of the day.
 Keep a close eye on any minor wounds to ensure they do not get infected.
 Travelers should avoid handling any animal, as rabies can be transmitted by licks and scratches as well as bites.
 Schistosomiasis, also known as Bilharzia, is a parasitic disease spread in Africa's streams and rivers.
 It is best to avoid swimming anywhere except in chlorinated pools.

+Uganda is located in the East African Time Zone.
+That is +3 GMT.
 Eastern Daylight Time is 7 hours behind of Eastern Africa Time.
-Basically East African countries are +3 GMT time zone.

 The official currency is the Uganda shilling.
 The US dollar is traditionally the hard currency of preference, but euro and pound sterling are also widely accepted.
 Most hotels and camps accept Credit/Debit cards.
 US dollar notes that are older than year 2000 are not accepted everywhere and can be very difficult to exchange.
 Major currencies such as the dollar and the euro are easily exchanged at the airport, banks and private bureaux de change in all large towns, but traveler's checks are not widely accepted outside Kampala.

-Credit cards are accepted in major cities and towns, but are not widely accepted elsewhere.
+Credit cards are accepted in hotels, camps, lodges and major cities and towns, but are not widely accepted elsewhere.
 Local currency can be drawn against Visa and other major credit cards at selected ATMs in Kampala, at Entebbe International Airport, and in a few other large towns.

-Tipping is not standard practice at local hotels and restaurants, but it will always be appreciated.
+Tipping is not standard practice at local hotels and restaurants in Uganda, but it will always be appreciated.
 It is normal to tip 5 to 10% at tourist-oriented restaurants.
 Guides and drivers should always be tipped.

 While communications in remote tented camps will be limited, most major hotels and lodges offer Internet services as well as international telephone services.
 Additionally, private communication centers and cyber cafes in larger towns enable tourists to stay connected.
 Some centers may close on Sundays and public holidays.